Automated Inference of Graph Transformation Rules: Experiments

 In this example, we look at the classical game of Tic-Tac-Toe, played on a three-by-three playing board.
 In particular, we infer the rules which make up a winning, or rather a non-losing, strategy of either player.

 Formally, the game of Tic-Tac-Toe is represented by simple undirected graphs with the label set $\Sigma=\{\_, O, X\}$ only containing three labels, $\_$ representing an empty tile, $O$ a tile claimed by player one and $X$ a tile claimed by player two.
 The graphs represent game states, making each graph of fixed size, with nine vertices for the tiles and twelve edges between neighbors.
 The transition system representing the game dynamics consists of the players alternating in placing one copy of their symbol into an empty tile, beginning with player one.
 The game ends when a player connects three symbols vertically, horizontally or diagonally, thus winning, or if victory is no longer possible for either player (tie).
-The empty label is omitted on purpose for this experiment, due to the combinatorial complexity, restricting it's use to the invariant graph $K$ of the rules.
+Additionally, we demand all vertices to be labelled in this experiment, due to the combinatorial complexity, with the exception of the invariant graph $K$ of the rules.

 In this example, we look at player-specific models, considering two input transition system, $S_O$ for player one and $S_X$ for player two.
 Only graphs representing game states in which player one makes their move are included in $\mc{U}(S_O)$ and similarly, only states in which player two plays are included in $\mc{U}(S_X)$.
 Finally, since we are interested in non-losing strategies, only transitions which deny victory to the opposing player, i.e. do not lead to a state in which the opponent has a winning strategy, are considered in either $\mc{T}(S_O)$ and $\mc{T}(S_X)$.
 Similarly only states reachable by such transitions are in $\mc{U}(S_O)$ and $\mc{U}(S_X)$, i.e. a state in which player one plays, but which is winning for player two, is not considered in $\mc{U}(S_O)$ and vice-versa.